aztechian/ncodr/README.md

 UID for the container to run as.

-Because Bull is used for queueing, it's centralized persistence with Redis means that you may run many instances of Ncodr on your network (or, really anywhere) to process jobs.
-All that is required is connectivity to the Redis database (and likely a centralized storage).
+Because Bull is used for queueing, it's centralized persistence with Redis means that you may run many instances of Ncodr on your network (or really, anywhere) to process jobs.
+All that is required is connectivity to the Redis database (and likely a common storage).
 There are 3 components that make up Ncodr:

 * Queue Processing (ripping and encoding can be controlled separately)